Ross Gittins

-Ross Gittins AM FRSN (born 1948 in Newcastle, Australia) is an Australian political and economic journalist and author, known for "his ability to make dry, hard-to-understand economics and economic policy relevant".
+Ross Gittins (born 1948 in Newcastle, Australia) is an Australian political and economic journalist and author, known for "his ability to make dry, hard-to-understand economics and economic policy relevant".

 Early life and education

 Ross Roderick Gittins was born 13 February 1948 in Newcastle, New South Wales where his family were living at New Lambton.
 His parents, Salvation Army officers moved to Sydney and Ross started schooling at Fort Street High School.
 The family then moved to Bathurst before moving back to New Lambton.
 Ross completed his secondary schooling at Newcastle Boys High School (1962 – 64).

 Ross then matriculated to the University of Newcastle where he studied in the Faculty of Economics and Commerce being graduated in 1970 as a Bachelor of Commerce.
 He had studied part-time for 2 years whilst working with a Newcastle chartered accountant before gaining a Commonwealth Scholarship which enabled him to finish his studies on a full-time basis.

 Upon completion of his degree, he moved to Sydney, where he worked for a large firm of chartered accountants.